OWASP/www-project-ai-security-and-privacy-guide/content/ai_exchange/content/docs/2_threats_through_use.md

 PMLR, 2018.

 #### #TRAINADVERSARIAL
 (development-time datascience).
-Train adversarial: add adversarial examples to the training set to make the model more resilient (Datascience).
+Train adversarial: Add adversarial examples to the training set to make the model more resilient (Datascience).
 While adversarial training does make a model more robust against specific attacks, it is important to note that it also adds significant training overhead, does not scale well with model complexity / input dimension, can lead to overfitting, and may not generalize well to new attack methods.
 For a general summary of adversarial training, see [Bai et al.](https://arxiv.org/pdf/2102.01356.pdf)

+  Links to standards:

+  - Not covered yet in ISO/IEC standards

+  - ENISA Securing Machine Learning Algorithms Annex C: "Add some adversarial examples to the training dataset"

   References:

   - Goodfellow, I.J.; Shlens, J.; Szegedy, C. Explaining and harnessing adversarial examples. arXiv 2014, arXiv:1412.6572.